 Supplementary files are restricted to data tables, related graphs, additional details on methodology, and/or ancillary media such as field photographs, animations, or video.
 Supplemental information must not be used to provide additional text required to convey the message of the article.
-A reader of the printed journal must be able to fully understand and evaluate the science without access to the online supplemental information.
+A reader of the printed journal must be able to fully understand and evaluate the science, including methodology, without access to the online supplemental information.
 All non-published data must either be submitted as DR files, or placed in a data repository, with a URL provided.
 In the latter case, data files must be supplied with the submission, and a URL provided if the manuscript is accepted.
 If data residing in a data repository are replotted, their URL should be provided.
 A basic location figure must be included with the manuscript; detailed sample locations can be provided in a supplementary file.

 Geology aims at rapid publication of polished work.
 Submitted manuscripts must be formatted to meet our style guidelines.
 Interpretations and conclusions should be scientifically sound and supported by data and analyses.
 Illustrations and/or tables should be clear and relevant.
 References should be appropriate and adequate.
 English should be of high quality, and the text should be written clearly and organized effectively.
 It may be appropriate to have a peer, a freelance editor, or an English editing service with technical knowledge of the geoscience content review your paper prior to submission.